Advanced Strategies

 These strategies go beyond the basics and are relevant for players who understand the core mechanics deeply.

-The Kingmaker Strategy
+The Seat-Holder Strategy

 Execution: